icelimetea/CompressChat/README.md

 1) Java 19+ with preview features enabled (add --enable-preview JVM argument)
 2) [Brotli](https://github.com/google/brotli) library should be available on the library path (so JVM can find and load it)

+Many Linux distributions provide packages for Brotli, so you can avoid building it by yourself.
+Check your Linux distro's repositories for details.